 A tricky part of traveling can be deciding on a restaurant.
 Like the time in Mantova (Mantua in English) when my husband and I found a cute restaurant full of locals.
 How can it go wrong?
 We found out the locals were there for their aperitivo…not the food.

-There are great restaurants in Perugia, it’s hard to narrow it down to 8.
+There are some great restaurants in Perugia, it’s hard to narrow it down to 8.
 One reason friends return over and over again, Umbria is a heaven for food lovers.
 Perugia is full of fantastic Italian comfort food, homegrown delicacies like truffles, and world-class wines.
 But after a day of sightseeing in Perugia, deciding on a restaurant is the last thing I want to do.